 I was home from my freshman year of college, and Par and Ben had just graduated high school.
 We were young, we were tan, we had a modest amount of money, and there was a new movie out.
 Like the absolutely cool kids that we were, we trotted ourselves down to the Ellen Theater early enough to get tickets for Pearl Harbor.

 What I remember about the movie itself is not much, to be honest.
 Here’s what I do remember, though.
 Sitting in the balcony of the historic local theater, I was very moved by the movie, the patriotism, the romance (pretty sure there’s tragic romance involved), the Memorial Day in general.
-Also, it was that special time of the month so my already naturally-tender emotions ran high.
+Also, for reasons known to women, my already naturally-tender emotions ran high.

 I was sitting at the far end of the row and kept checking the boys for any sort of emotional reaction.
 None.
-I think they were enjoying the movie, possibly inspired by the patriotism, but crying with tears streaming down their faces they were not.
+I think they were enjoying the movie and were possibly inspired by the patriotism, but crying with tears streaming down their faces they were not.

 Isn’t life cool, and aren’t people interesting?
 See you in the next one…